Emma Norris - 27 May, 2021

 It depends on what you’re looking for!
 There are suburbs great for affordability, some that are great for families, and some rated as being in the nicest neighbourhoods.
 Overall, the top-rated suburbs for general liveability are South Yarra, East Melbourne, Carlton, Fitzroy North, Hawthorn, Footscray, Travancore, Carlton North, Kooyong, and Collingwood.

-Buying a property in Melbourne can be quite competitive, with realestate.com.au showing an average of 271 visits per property.
+Melbourne housing prices are indeed on the rise in 2021, with the latest Residential Property Survey predicting an overall increase of 16.2 per cent this year.
+However, this growth is expected to slow in 2022, with experts predicting only a modest 5.5 per cent rise.
+Buying a property in Melbourne can be quite competitive, with record highs in prices and lows in auction clearance rates.
 So, you may want to consider using a Melbourne mortgage broker to help you secure a loan.
 A good mortgage broker in Melbourne will be able to compare hundreds of home loan products to find you the best possible deal.They will also be able to provide you with insights into the Melbourne property market and guide you through to settlement.

 Words by Emma Norris